 Other factors can also play a role in how fetal alcohol exposure can affect children.
 These include:

-Research demonstrates that children may be more significantly affected by FASD if their mothers drank during pregnancy and also have certain personal characteristics or life experiences.
+Research demonstrates that children may be more affected by prenatal alcohol exposure if their mothers:

-- Being a member of a family of heavy drinkers
+- Are a member of a family of heavy drinkers

-Researchers and clinicians have developed some effective learning and behavioral interventions to help people living with FASD.
-For example, intervention at school can help children with FASD learn more easily.
-School interventions can include specialized teaching strategies that provide a consistent routine and allow children to practice new skills over and over again.3 Other promising interventions include:
+Researchers and clinicians have developed effective learning and behavioral interventions to help people with FASD.
+For example, school-based interventions can help children with FASD learn more easily.
+School-based interventions may include specialized teaching strategies that provide a consistent routine and allow children to practice new skills over and over again.10 Other promising interventions include:

-- Family support groups and classes to help parents better care for a child with FASD3
+- Family support groups and classes to help parents better care for a child with FASD.10

-- Behavioral interventions, including training in social skills and personal safety5
+- Behavioral interventions for affected children, including training in social skills, problem solving, and personal safety.10

 For more information, please visit: www.niaaa.nih.gov.